 Professor Moberly teaches Employment Law, Evidence and in the Civil Clinical Law Program.
 He also coaches the Law College's award-winning Trial Team.
 In 2006 and 2011, he was voted the Professor of the Year by upperclass law students.
 In 2007, Professor Moberly received a College Distinguished Teaching Award.
 Also, in 2007-08, he received the Cline Williams Research Chair.
 In 2011, Professor Moberly was appointed Associate Dean for Faculty.

-In 2012, Professor Moberly completed an article evaluating President Obama's policies towards whistleblowers, which will appear in the Employee Rights & Employment Policy Journal, and an article examining the impact the Sarbanes-Oxley Act of 2002 has had on whistleblower protections during the last decade, which will appear in the South Carolina Law Review.
+In 2012, Professor Moberly published an article evaluating President Obama's policies towards whistleblowers in the Employee Rights & Employment Policy Journal, and an article examining the impact the Sarbanes-Oxley Act of 2002 has had on whistleblower protections during the last decade, which appears in the South Carolina Law Review.

 Law 647/G (1-4 cr) Analysis of the employment relationship as it has developed outside of the collective bargaining context.
 History and current status of the employment relationship, including discharge-of-will, occupational safety and health, minimum wage/maximum hour legislation, unemployment compensation and noncompetition agreements.

 Law 646/G (EDAD 971) (1-4 cr) Relevancy and admission of evidence, including hearsay, opinions, privileges, other exclusionary rules, examination of witnesses, judicial notice, and physical evidence.

 Law 798/G (2-6 cr) Open only to students with senior standing.
 Students are also required to attend a seminar on lawyering skills and the representation of clients.
 Students, under close faculty supervision, advise and represent clients in a variety of civil cases, including landlord-tenant, consumer, collection, bankruptcy, immigration, tax, and domestic relations cases.